 Stalking generally refers to "harassing or threatening behavior that an individual engages in repeatedly, such as following a person, appearing at a person's home or place of business, making harassing phone calls, leaving written messages or objects, or vandalizing a person's property" (Tjaden & Thoennes 1998).
 Stalking can be further defined as a course of conduct directed at a specific person that would cause a reasonable person to feel fear.
 Course of conduct is defined as “a pattern of actions composed of more than one act over a period of time, however short, evidencing a continuity of conduct.”

-Stalking includes any behaviors or activities occurring on more than one occasion that collectively instill fear in a victim, and/or threaten her or his safety, mental health, or physical health.
+6.6.6-1 Stalking Behaviors: Stalking includes any behaviors or activities occurring on more than one occasion that collectively instill fear in a victim, and/or threaten her or his safety, mental health, or physical health.
 Such behaviors and activities may include, but are not limited to, the following:

-The Warren Wilson College community encourages the reporting of policy violations and crimes.
+6.6.7-1 Amnesty and Responsible Action Policies: The Warren Wilson College community encourages the reporting of policy violations and crimes.
 As well, Warren Wilson College encourages students to offer help and assistance to others in need.
 Sometimes students are hesitant to report an alleged policy violation to college officials because they fear that they themselves may be accused of policy violations, such as underage drinking at the time of the incident.
 Sometimes, students are hesitant to offer assistance to others, for fear that they may get themselves in trouble To encourage reporting, Warren Wilson College pursues a policy of offering victims and witnesses of sexual violations amnesty from other policy violations, such as consumption of drugs or alcohol related to the incident.

 Warren Wilson College pursues a policy of limited immunity for students who offer help to others in need.
 While policy violations cannot be overlooked, the college will provide educational options, rather than mere punitive actions, to those who offer their assistance to others in need.

-Please note that the college may be required to look into certain policy violations even if the reporting student does not want the matter pursued.
-The college takes seriously reports of violence and in some cases must respond.
+Please note that the College may be required to look into certain policy violations even if the reporting student does not want the matter pursued.
+The College takes seriously reports of violence and in some cases must respond.
 In these cases the college will proceed with care to protect the reporting student and all involved.
 In such cases where the college must pursue the report of a policy violation, the reporting student will be notified, when reasonable, in advance of any action.

 6.6.8-2 Informal Dispute Resolution Efforts: In some sexual harassment situations, after filing an informal report, it may be possible to resolve the matter through mediation or a dispute resolution process.
 The Dean of Students or appointed designee will oversee the resolution process.
 If a satisfactory resolution cannot be reached, then the reporting student can make a formal report.
 Other options such as room changes, work crew changes, class changes, etc. will also be considered.

 Upon the receipt of a reported violation of this policy, the Dean of Students or appointed designee will open and oversee the investigation of the formal report (and the hearing board process, if necessary).
-An advocate will be identified for the reporting student (most often this person will be the RISE Project Director).
+An advocate will be identified for the reporting student (most often this person will be the Center for Gender and Relationships Director).
 In cases where the person filing the report requests special protections to feel safe until a hearing can happen and/or the college feels that based on the evidence presented actions are necessary to protect the person filing the report or other members of the community, the college reserves the right to take any action it deems necessary to protect student rights and safety.
 This may include, but not be limited to, a modification in living arrangements, removal of the accused from campus pending a hearing, or notification of authorities.